4nduril/project-checklist/README.md

   * If Angular: Which version?
 If <2: __alert__
   * If React:
     * Which state-management is used (React, Redux, MobX …) and why?
-    * Is there a separation between presentational and logical components?
-If not: __alert__
 * Is SSR deployed/planned?
 (Not "Some HTML is somehow rendered" but real Server-Side-Rendering in JavaScript on request) If not: __alert__
 * Is the overall coding style more object-oriented or more functional?
 * Is there mandatory unit testing?
 If not: __alert__